-Even if cameras were limited to prevent their use in particular categories of cases . . . crime victims and witnesses, and other interested parties, would be deterred from reporting crimes or from agreeing to testify.
-This is a significant problem that cannot be readily mitigated; the mere fact that camera coverage of court proceedings is generally known to exist is, according to witnesses before the committee, likely to cause crime and domestic abuse victims and witnesses to decline to report crimes and to refuse to come forward to testify.
-This chilling effect on victims and witnesses occurs even in types of cases where cameras are not likely to be allowed, as the victims or witnesses would have the impression that being in court subjects one to camera scrutiny.
+Even if cameras were limited to prevent their use in particular categories of cases ... crime victims and witnesses, and other interested parties, would be deterred from reporting crimes or from agreeing to testify.
+This is a significant problem that cannot be readily mitigated; the

 Recommendations of the Minn.
 Supreme Ct.
 Advis.
 Comm. on Gen. Rules of Prac.
-CX-

-89-1863, Final Rep. at 7 (Mar.
+CX89-1863, Final Rep. at 7 (Mar.
 31, 2008).

 This phenomenon is especially disconcerting in the context of gang-related offenses and trials.
 In a 2007 survey of more than 600 teens from high-crime Massachusetts neighborhoods, more than two-thirds of the survey participants mentioned fear of retaliation as the primary reason why their classmates and neighbors fail to report gang crimes to authorities.
-National Center for Victims of Crime, Snitches Get Stitches: Youth, Gangs, and Witness Intimidation in Massachusetts 25 (2007).
-For many citizens in a number of communities, the risk run by cooperating with law enforcement is real, and jurors was cause for considerable concern in that it could impinge on a citizen's right to a fair and impartial trial."
-Statement of Hon.
-John R. Tunheim, Judge, United States District Court for the District of Minn., on behalf of the Federal Judicial Conference, H.R.
-Jud.
-Comm.
-Hearing on H.R.
-2128, 110th Cong.
-(Sept.
-27, 2007) (emphasis added).
+National Center for Victims of Crime, Snitches Get Stitches: Youth, Gangs, and Witness Intimidation in Massachusetts 25 (2007).4 For many citizens in a number of communities, the risk run by cooperating with law enforcement is real, and expanded camera usage in criminal proceedings will unnecessarily increase that risk and prevent even more witnesses from coming forward with testimony.